filecoin-project/filecoin-docs/smart-contracts/advanced/multicall.md

 # Hints

-Lotus RPC API supports Ethereum batch transactions.
+Lotus FEVM RPC supports Ethereum batch transactions.
 The key difference between `multicall` and batch transactions is that `multicall` aggregates multiple RPC requests into a single call, while batch transactions are simply an array of transactions executed sequentially but sent in one request.
 For more details, please refer to the [Ethereum documentation](https://geth.ethereum.org/docs/interacting-with-geth/rpc/batch).